 Oahu’s Most Scenic & Cultural Highlights

-Take a 120-mile excursion around the beautiful island of Oahu where you’ll see the south shore with far reaching views of the splendid Pacific Ocean, the windward coastline surrounded by the towering Koolau Mountain Range and the famous north shore where waves pound pristine white sandy beaches.
-Known as “The Gathering Place,” Oahu’s ethnic and cultural diversity makes it a unique place to visit.
-Many historic landmarks throughout Oahu offer experiences that are rich in ancient Hawaiian history and lore.
+Take a 120-mile excursion around the beautiful island of Oahu where you’ll see and experience some of the many natural and cultural landmarks the island has to offer.
+From the South Shore with far reaching views of the Pacific Ocean to the windward coastline surrounded by the towering Koolau Mountain Range as well as the famous North Shore where waves pound pristine white sandy beaches.

 - Halona Blowhole – ocean breezes push waves into the cave below and a hole in the rock formation acts like a geyser shooting sea spray jets high into the air.